xytovl/steam-runtime-tools/docs/container-runtime.md

 The next-generation runtime for native Linux games is intended to be Steam Runtime 3 `sniper` (see [below][sniper]).

-The *Steam Linux Runtime - soldier* compatibility tool, app ID 1391110, is automatically downloaded to your Steam library as `steamapps/common/SteamLinuxRuntime_soldier` when you select a version of Proton that requires it, or the *Steam Linux Runtime* compatibility
+The *Steam Linux Runtime 2.0 (soldier)* compatibility tool, app ID 1391110, is automatically downloaded to your Steam library as `steamapps/common/SteamLinuxRuntime_soldier` when you select a version of Proton that requires it, or the *Steam Linux Runtime* compatibility